Lasse Fosgaard: Lyngby

 On 31 August 2012, Fosgaard signed a three-year contract with Lyngby Boldklub, who had ended in fourth place of the second tier the season before.
 Upon signing, Lyngby head coach Niels Frederiksen praised Fosgaard as a "hard worker" and a "strong finisher".
 In Lyngby, Fosgaard grew out to become somewhat of a club legend, making more than 200 appearances and experiencing promotions, relegations, bronze medals and European football.

 On 28 May 2022, Lyngby Boldklub announced that Fosgaard's expiring contract would not be extended, making him a free agent after the 2021–22 season.
 At that point, he had made 290 appearances for the club through 10 years, contributing with 18 goals and 45 assists.

 Return to Avarta

 In June 2022 it was confirmed, that Fosgaard had returned to his former club, Avarta.
+In May 2024, Fosgaard announced his retirement.

 Personal life

 Fosgaard is the younger brother of Anders Fosgaard and Jesper Fosgaard.
 All three played together at Avarta.
 They are sons of Bo Fosgaard who had a prolific tenure as a player for KB and Hvidovre IF during the 1980s.